Harsh3202/Support-Vector-Machine/README.md

-# 🧠 Diabetes Prediction Using Support Vector Machine (SVM)
+# 🧠 Support Vector Machine (SVM) from Scratch – Diabetes Prediction

-This project demonstrates how to use a **Support Vector Machine (SVM)** classifier in Python to predict whether a person is diabetic based on various health-related features.
+This project demonstrates a complete **implementation of the Support Vector Machine (SVM) algorithm from scratch using Python**, without relying on high-level libraries like `scikit-learn`.
+The created model is applied to a real-world classification problem — **predicting whether a person is diabetic** based on medical features.

-## 📌 Project Description

-- Implemented an end-to-end machine learning pipeline using Python and Jupyter Notebook.
+---

+## 🎯 Objective

+To showcase a deep understanding of machine learning by **designing and implementing the SVM algorithm manually**, and applying it to a structured dataset for binary classification.

+---

+## ⚙️ What I Built

+- ✅ Developed the **SVM algorithm from the ground up**, including:
+  - Gradient descent optimization
+- ✅ Implemented model training, prediction, and evaluation manually
-- Trained an SVM classifier to predict diabetes status using real-world health data.
+- ✅ Used the model to **classify diabetes presence** using real-world health data
-- Preprocessed data with scaling and cleaning steps.
-- Evaluated the model's performance using accuracy score, confusion matrix, and other classification metrics.
-- Visualized key patterns and decision boundaries using matplotlib and seaborn.
+- ✅ Visualized results and decision boundaries to explain model behavior

+---

-## 🧪 Dataset Features
+## 🧪 Dataset Overview

-The dataset includes medical information such as:
+The dataset contains key health indicators:
-- Number of pregnancies
+- Pregnancies
-- Glucose level
+- Glucose
-- Blood pressure
+- BloodPressure
-- Skin thickness
+- SkinThickness
-- Insulin level
+- Insulin
 - BMI
-- Diabetes pedigree function
+- DiabetesPedigreeFunction
 - Age

+**Target label:**
+- `0` → Non-diabetic
+- `1` → Diabetic

+---

-## 🔍 Technologies Used
+## 📊 Tools & Technologies

-- Python
+- Python (core logic, math, optimization)
-- Scikit-learn (SVM, train-test split, evaluation metrics)
+- NumPy (matrix operations)
-- Pandas & NumPy
+- Pandas (data handling)
-- Matplotlib & Seaborn
 - Jupyter Notebook

+---

 ## 🚀 How to Run
 1. Clone this repository.